openvinotoolkit/datumaro/site/content/en/docs/formats/mpii.md

 ## Export to other formats

-Datumaro can convert a MPII Human Pose Dataset into any other format [Datumaro supports](/docs/user-manual/supported_formats/).
+Datumaro can convert an MPII Human Pose Dataset into any other format [Datumaro supports](/docs/user-manual/supported_formats/).
 To get the expected result, convert the dataset to a format that supports bounding boxes or points.